NormalNvim/NormalNvim/README.md

 ## Roadmap

 ### Todos before v5.0 (2025)
+* Let's start doing some manual testing for the installer to ensure it install correctly on all OS.
 * Compiler.nvim: test windows support.
 * Compiler.nvim: add support for justfiles and taskfiles.
 * Makeit.nvim: Add support for justfiles and taskfiles.